PreethaSaha/RL_breakout/README.md

 - __Image Preprocessing__: converts game frames to grayscale, resizes them, and normalizes pixel values to feed into the network
 - __Epsilon-Greedy Policy__: balances exploration and exploitation through an epsilon-greedy approach.

+  # Pre-requisites:

+  Python 3.7+;
+  OpenAI Gym (with the atari package);
+  TensorFlow 2.x;
+  Numpy;
+  PIL (Python Imaging Library);
+  Matplotlib

+  The appropriate non-flicting versions of the dependencies used here are quoted in the _requirements.txt_.

 ## Installation:
 To use this code, please follow these steps: